Dwayne Bravo: Other T20 franchises

 In May 2018, he was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 On 3 June 2018, he was selected to play for the Winnipeg Hawks in the players' draft for the inaugural edition of the tournament.

 In October 2018, he was named in Paarl Rocks' squad for the first edition of the Mzansi Super League T20 tournament.
 He was the joint-leading wicket-taker for the team in the tournament, with ten dismissals in six matches.
 In June 2019, he was selected to play for the Winnipeg Hawks franchise team in the 2019 Global T20 Canada tournament.

 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
 On 26 August 2020, in the match against the St Lucia Zouks, Bravo became the first bowler to take 500 wickets in T20 cricket, and the first bowler to take 100 wickets in the CPL.
 In April 2022, he was bought by the Northern Superchargers for the 2022 season of The Hundred in England.

+In June 2023, Bravo was selected to play for the Texas Super Kings for the inaugural season of Major League Cricket.
+He only appeared in four matches due to an injury, but still managed the second highest average of 68 for the season, scoring 136 runs.